oriuminc/vagrant-ariadne/README.md

     while running vagrant commands, and the values will be written into `config.yml`.
 For example: `memory=2000 cpu_count=4 vagrant reload` will reload the VM using 4 cores and with 2GB of RAM.
+  - These is a special environment variable that can be set for use during any vagrant command that results in a chef run: `clean=true vagrant provision`.
+It is up the each external ariadne project cookbook to implement this feature, but the intention is that it makes it simpler to wipe out any data directories needed to rebuild the site.
+For example, `vagrant provision` will not run `drush make` and `drush site-install` when it detects that the docroot is already present, but setting the `clean=true` variable can tell chef to delete the docroot, and so the site will be rebuilt as it was during the first chef run.
   - Several baseboxes that are presumed to work for Ariadne are available for use: `lucid32` & `lucid64`.
 (More may be added to `config/baseboxes.yml` in the future.)